RestorationsSOS.com - Fire and Water Damage Restoration

 Candles

-Unattended candles or cigarettes are dangerous as they need just a light wind to set a fire.
+Unattended candles or cigarettes are dangerous as they need just a light breeze to set a fire.
 Make sure to keep candles away from curtains, drapes and bedding.
 Do not use candles as nightlights.

 Smart Tips for Fire Damage Prevention in the Bedroom: